 Level 5: Particles - The Finishing Touch

-[GIF/VIDEO: Level 5 ghost trail — full effect with launch burst and landing settle particles]
+Level 5 ghost trail - launch burst and landing settle particles

 The final level adds two particle bursts: a launch burst at the dash origin (particles spray opposite to the dash direction, like dust kicked up from a sprint), and a settle burst at the landing point (a smaller upward puff, like the character skidding to a halt).

-Both use CPUParticles2D spawned at runtime — no scene instantiation, no particle resource files.
+Both use CPUParticles2D spawned at runtime, no scene instantiation, no particle resource files.
 Each burst is a one-shot emitter that cleans itself up after its lifetime expires.
-The launch burst gets 8 particles with a 45° spread, the settle burst gets 4 with a wider 80° spread.
+The launch burst has 8 particles with a 45° spread, and the settle burst has 4 with a wider 80° spread.
 All configurable through the resource.

 The Full Level 5 Component